Peter Daicos: Football career

 In the 1990 season, Daicos scored 97 goals playing mostly from the forward pocket, a feat made all the more remarkable because he was considerably shorter than many full-forwards of the era and was not playing in the traditional position of a spearhead full-forward.
-His skills in scoring from seemingly impossible angles, as well as his ability to get rid of defenders, led pundits to start naming him "The Magician".
+His skills in scoring from seemingly impossible angles, as well as his ability to get rid of defenders, led pundits to start naming him 'The Magician'.

 In fact, one of his goals, which drew the 1990 Qualifying Final, became the subject of a Toyota Memorable Moments advertisement, first screened in 2005.

-In 1999, Daicos was inducted into the Australian Football Hall of Fame.
-In 2002, he was elected in the AFL Greek Team of the Century, a team reserved for players having full or partial Greek heritage; despite Daicos being an ethnic Macedonian, his family hometown is in Greece and was thus eligible for inclusion.
+Post-playing career

-In 2005, Peter Daicos became coach at a local club called the Greythorn Falcons, and in 2006 he coached them to an 80-point win in the Grand Final.
+In 2005, Daicos became coach at local club Greythorn Falcons, and in 2006 coached them to an 80-point win in the Grand Final.

-In 2007/08, he launched SportzStats, a hybrid online/offline sports statistics tracking and diary system for junior players in various sports, and, as of 2009, he is also a weekly guest tipper on the Score Five Footy tipping game.
+In 2007, Daicos launched SportzStats, a hybrid online/offline sports statistics tracking and diary system for junior players in various sports.

 In 2010, Daicos resumed commentating duties with the AFL Live radio team.